CandleLibrary/Wick/README.md

 > manager.update({name:"Nelson"})
 > //--> <body><div>Nelson</div></body>
 > ```
+Shockwave in this context create TextNode elements in the final markup to avoid issues with client side malicious bahivore.
+Any HTML markup found within a property value will simply be appended as text to the DOM without it actually being parsed as HTML.

-Shockwaves can be used in many places to provide dynamic behaviour.
+Shockwaves can be used in many places to provide dynamic behavior.
 ```HTML
 <div id="((id_name))" class="((contents.length > 0 ? class_name : 'no_contents')) ((clicked ? "active" : "inactive"))" onclick="((clicked)(true))">((contents))</div>
 ```